cbib/dypfish/README.md

 # Datasets

-Datasets corresponding to the data analyzed in the manuscript are available on the [accompanying website](http://dypfish.org)
+Datasets corresponding to the data analyzed in the manuscript "DypFISH: Dynamic Patterned FISH to Interrogate RNA and Protein Spatial and Temporal Subcellular Distribution" by A. Savulescu et al. are available on the [accompanying website](http://dypfish.org)

 # Installation